Last update: 11.26.2018

-There are chances you will get the best speed using US West coast servers – Astrill has over 60 of them.
+There are chances you will get the best speed using US West coast servers – Astrill has more than 60 of these.
 And the best ones to choose are those conveniently named “China optimized”.
 The free Android version gives us 1, while the paid one gives 3.

 As always, you should test which servers work best for you, as it can also depend on the date and time, and most importantly – on the takedown target chosen by the Great Firewall guardsmen on that day.

 Astrill VPN protocols that work in China